TosbackCgusBridge-Bot/CGUs-versions/Monster/Privacy Policy.md

 We encourage you to review our full Privacy Policy for detailed information on our privacy practices.

 Monster collects information about you and uses this information to help you connect with employers and job seekers and to provide other services to you.
 This privacy policy describes how your personal information is collected, used, shared, and secured, as well as your choices regarding use, access, and correction of your personal information.

 Scope of this Privacy Policy

-This privacy policy applies to information we collect or use on sites and applications owned or controlled by Monster Worldwide, Inc. or its affiliated companies ("Monster").
+This privacy policy applies to information we collect or use on sites and applications owned or controlled by Monster Worldwide, Inc. or its affiliated companies("Monster").

-Monster is not responsible for the privacy policies or practices of ad networks and other websites, third parties with whom we work to provide you personalized services, or those who access your information on our sites or applications.
-We encourage you to carefully read the privacy policies of other such companies.

 Information We Collect

 We collect information about you when you use Monster.
 We collect information directly from you such as your contact information, resume, and profile information.
 We also collect information about you automatically such as how you use and interact with Monster, your demographic information, and information about your computer or mobile device.

 We may collect or use information about you from publicly-available websites whether or not you have an account with us.
-You will have the opportunity to claim, change the visibility setting of, or remove the information.
+You will have the opportunity to claim or request removal of the information.
 However we cannot guarantee that we will not later collect from publicly-available websites other information that pertains to you.

 We may also acquire information about you from third parties to further personalize and enhance your experience.